 Physical examination:

 Table - 3.
-Data of physical examination of caries in the stain stage
+Data from physical examination of caries at the spot stage

 Caries in the spot stage